AnilPatel13/Irctc/README.md

 # IRCTC

-Everyday I try something new, So Today I will share code to book ticket online From IRCTC with the help of Selenium Webdriver.
+Everyday I try something new, So Today I will share code to book ticket online From IRCTC with the help of java application and machine learning to fetch the text from capcha.

 ### But before please!
 NOTE some points before Executing the code: